sciZer0/7/v/README.md

 The initial token distribution and inequality Gini coefficient aren't much better, if any better, on any other of the existing blockchains.

-In fact, this will never allow any of the existing blockchains to really get mass adoption.
+Predominantly, precisely the great unfairness will most prevent each of the existing blockchains from getting mass adoption in the long term.

 Ideally, a blockchain must have the extremely-wide initial token distribution and the ideal Gini coefficient of 0 from day one.